chrisshaw/projects-tagger-foxx-react/README.md

 # Project Tagger

-Learning ArangoDB's Foxx with a simple document editor.
+Learning ArangoDB's Foxx as a simple document editor by helping my wife with an idea.
 Tag projects with topics.
 Uses React.